NFF appeals to Nigeria Police on late Douglas Uzama - Nigeria Today

 NFF appeals to Nigeria Police on late Douglas Uzama

-The Nigeria Football Federation has called on the Nigeria Police to intensify efforts to fish out the killers of former Nigeria youth international Douglas Uzama, who was killed in Benin City on Thursday, 29th December 2016.
+The Nigeria Football Federation (NFF), has urged the Nigeria Police, to fish out those behind the murder of Gombe United defender, Douglas Uzama .
+Uzama was killed in Benin City on December 29, 2016.
+The former Nigeria youth international, had travelled to celebrate the Yuletide with his family and was shot dead by suspected cultists. […]

-The Gombe United FC player was said to have been murdered in the capital of Edo State where he had gone to celebrate the yuletide with his family.

-NFF General Secretary, Dr. Mohammed Sanusi said at the weekend that the Federation was in deep grief over the manner of death of the former Golden Eaglet and Flying Eagle.

 Follow us on twitter @NigeriaTodayNG